whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 The `edtf:deprecated` field would be used, for example, when a set of features was imported with invalid geometries or inaccurate placetype designations.

 Updates to the `edtf:cessation` date would occur, for example, when the Yugoslavia record was no longer valid.
-At one point in time, Yugoslavia was a valid feature in Who's on First.
+At one point in time, Yugoslavia was a valid feature in Who's On First.

 #### Example 2

 An example of a new feature would be a venue record for a new restaurant in New York City.
-If said restaurant was opened in September 2016, Who's on First would not known about this feature previous to this date, which means a new `wof:id` would be created and attached to a venue record in the New York venues repository for inclusion into Who's on First.
-Note that since this feature was never in Who's on First prior to the creation of this new venue record, a new `wof:id` would be minted from Brooklyn Integers.
+If said restaurant was opened in September 2016, Who's On First would not known about this feature previous to this date, which means a new `wof:id` would be created and attached to a venue record in the New York venues repository for inclusion into Who's On First.
+Note that since this feature was never in Who's On First prior to the creation of this new venue record, a new `wof:id` would be minted from Brooklyn Integers.

 Another example could be a new military facility on a Pacific Island.
 Similar to the new venue record described above, this facility would receive a new `wof:id`, geometry, and attributes.
-This feature is an example of a completely new feature to Who's on First.
+This feature is an example of a completely new feature to Who's On First.